Updated: Feb 15

 I saw a beautiful pegboard in Block T studios in Dublin and knew I needed one in my studio.

 I delved into the rabbit hole of Pinterest for some more inspiration.
 There I found the Crafted Life and her colourful pegboard of dreams.
 I set out to make something similar in my own style; colourful with some of the bare wood on show.
+P.s. if you're more into video tutorials scroll down to the end of this post for my Youtube Video on how I made this!

 How to make a Rainbow Pegboard